robyftp/Tree/README.md

-## What do birds give out on Halloween?
-Tweets.
+## When do doctors get angry?
+When they run out of patients.